-Rai and Devika Rani decided that India was to be their future.
-They brought Nagan ki Ragni with them, premiering the film in Bombay on January 27, 1934.
-The same year, they set up the famous Bombay Talkies Studio in Malad, then on the outskirts of Bombay.
+Rather than continue making films on ‘exotic India’ abroad, Rai and Rani decided to turn their attention back home to the developing film industry India.
+Rai and Devika Rani set up the famous Bombay Talkies Studio in a distant suburb of Bombay, Malad, in 1934.
 Under the painstaking supervision of Himansu Rai, it purchased the most modern equipment from Germany.
-Franz Osten, director and a handful of technicians came down from England and Germany including cinematographer Josef Wirsching.
-By 1935, stream of Hindi productions began to emerge from Bombay Talkies Ltd. beginning with Jawani Ki Hawa (1935), a murder mystery.
-Devika Rani played the lead in most of these early productions.
-Their films were of a high technical standard and had a glossy look to them reminiscent of the films of MGM with Devika Rani being lit up in a manner not unlike Greta Garbo!
+Franz Osten, director, Josef Wirsching, cinematographer, and a handful of other key technicians came down from England and Germany to give Bombay Talkies that technical edge in their productions.
+By 1935, a stream of Hindi films began to emerge from Bombay Talkies Ltd beginning with Jawani ki Hawa (1935), a murder mystery set on a train.
+Devika Rani, naturally, played the lead in most of these early productions.
+Their films were of a high technical standard and had a glossy look to them reminiscent of the films of MGM.
+Devika Rani was lit up in a manner not unlike Greta Garbo!

-Going with the trend, she even sang her own songs in films with Main Ban ki Chidiya, a duet with Ashok Kumar, from Achhut Kannya remembered fondly by old timers till today.
-In fact, Ashok Kumar and Devika Rani did a string of films together including Janma Bhoomi (1936), Savitri (1937), Izzat (1937), Nirmala (1938) and Vachan (1938).
-The last film to co-star them was Anjan (1941).
-Her last film as an actress though was Hamari Baat (1943).
+Going with the trend, she even sang her own songs in films with Main Ban ki Chidiya, a duet with Ashok Kumar from Achhut Kannya remembered fondly by old timers till today.
+In fact, Ashok Kumar and Devika Rani went on to do a string of films together including Janma Bhoomi (1936), Savitri (1937), Izzat (1937), Nirmala (1938) and Vachan (1938).
+The last film to co-star them was Anjaan (1941).
+These films largely centred around Rani with Kumar being the ideal supporting hero for her.